cypress-io/cypress-documentation/content/api/commands/origin.md

 cy.get('h1').contains('About our Founder, Marvin Acme')
 ```

-Here this command fails because we are interacting with a cross-origin window
+Here `cy.get('h1')` fails because we are trying to interact with a cross-origin page
 outside of the cy.origin block, 'localhost' can't communicate with 'acme.com'.

 ### Navigating to secondary origin with UI

 Navigating to a secondary origin by clicking a link or button in the primary
-origin is also supported.
+origin is supported.

 ```js
 // Button in primary origin goes to https://www.acme.com